circleci/circleci-docs/src-api/README.md

 **NOTE:** The original Slate repository requires that you _fork_ the repo to build your docs.
 Instead, we have vendored the repo into _our_ docs.
-To develop _our_ API locally, execute the following:
+To develop _our_ API locally, execute the following command:

 ```shell
 bundle install